 Selected exhibitions and events in London, including local and international deadlines.
 Exhibitions appear to be open every day on the calendar but open times vary throughout the week.
 Please check the open days and times in the event details.
+For info on how to add the calendar to your own and other tips please see below.
 Continue reading LONDON AGENDA→

 Our only event this month Deleuze & Guattari: Rhizome has generated a lot of interest.
 The event is fully booked and the waiting-list is closed.
 You are always welcome to make a proposal and chair the reading group on a text of your choice.
 We will support you through the entire process.
 Please visit the event page for more information and come to one of our events, to meet people and get a sense of how it works.
 The structure is simple and flexible.
 Alternatively, you can start your own reading group!